 Simple comparisons of price changes and quantity growth in different areas suffer from simultaneity bias.
-In the following sections, we recover causally how relative differences in local demand for housing translate into differences in local supply.
+In the following sections, we recover the causal relationship between relative differences in local demand for housing and differences in local supply.

 4 Local housing supply elasticities